Ugh. Guys I am FEELING this

 I find that I make the most of every season when I have a Bucket List to cross off.
 So without further ado, here are my favorite things to do in the Fall!

 Take a Weekend Getaway… Close to Home.
 There is something extra special about getting away from reality every Fall.
 The world seems so much prettier, so much more serene, and so much more inviting.
 (I mean, can you name a single person that would say NO to exploring a pretty place that’s a thousand times prettier when the leaves are changing colors?!
 I sure don’t.)
-So pack your bags and head somewhere ne-ish to explore all things Fall.
+So pack your bags and head somewhere new-ish to explore all things Fall.
 Think hiking by day, and cozying up by the fireplace at night.
 I know that this year, we all are thinking twice before traveling too far.
-(We had plans to go to a DREAM destination for the Fall, but Covid totally ruined them).
 So don’t be afraid to book a trip somewhere close to your home.
 Or, take a day trip!
-Since we’re not taking a trip this year, I’ve been clicking through posts from a few of our favorite places we’ve visited in the fall!
-(Click here to take a peak at The Poconos, The Hocking Hills, Northern Michigan.)
+A few trips that we’ve loved in the past are The Poconos, The Hocking Hills, Northern Michigan.

 Enjoy a Fall Color Tour.
 Fall didn’t officially happen if you didn’t take a color tour.
 ‘Nuff said.